ldn-softdev/jtc/User Guide.md

 - insertion cannot occur into the atomic JSON elements
 - when inserting into array, whole JSON element is getting inserted (no array expansion occurs)
 - labeled elements inserted as JSON objects
-- when inserting objects into object, upon label clashing the destination's label is preversed (source's ignored)
+- when inserting objects into object, upon label clashing the destination's label is preserved (source's ignored)

 #### Insertion matrix with merging
 One might wonder: if insertion of an array into another array happens without merging arrays, how to achieve then merged result upon